UlordChain/ulord-mm-pool/README.md

-# A merge mining pool for Ulord and USC.
+# Ulord - Node Open Mining Portal

 This is a Cryptohello mining pool based on the Node Open Mining Portal.